-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

 Repair category 1

-Notes Sanitary fitments are of a modern appearance and were found to be free from significant defect.
+Notes Sanitary fitments were found to be free from significant defect.

-Heating and hot water Repair category 1 Notes The vendor has advised the boiler and hot water storage tank have been replaced in relatively recent years.
-Radiators within the property are of mixed age/styles and a number will predate the installation of the boiler.
-The system was in operation at the time of inspection.
-We have assumed the system has been properly installed, updated and maintained and that appropriate service records available.
+Heating and hot water Repair category 1 Notes The central heating boiler was installed in 2016.
+Radiators generally pre date the installation of the boiler and in places, radiators are affected by wear and tear.
+We have assumed the system has been properly installed, updated and maintained and that appropriate service records are available.
 Ongoing maintenance/servicing should be anticipated and budgeted for.